 Run gpedit.msc to open the Local Group Policy Editor.
 Navigate to the following path:

 User Configuration > Administrative Template > Control Panel

 In the right pane, select Hide Specified Control Panel Items.
 Double-click on it.

 Click Enabled, and then on Show.
 In the Show content box which appears, type the following in the Value space:

 Click Apply / OK / Save and Exit.

-Disable Administrative Tools using Registry Editor
+Hide Administrative Tools using Registry Editor in Windows 10

 Run regedit to open the Registry Editor, and navigate to the following key: